Calderdale, a region in the North of England has been affected by severe flooding several times. The last flooding happened end of 2015.

 That’s when it also became interesting for the people of AB Open to look at a flood sensor network for their plagued region.

 AB Open decided to build IoT gateways for Calderdale, using LoRaWAN and open source software.
 The plan is to grow from a still relatively small operation to a broader platform with the help of the local community whereby people can have a sensor installed if they live by the river (other water levels can also be monitored in such flood watch applications, for instance groundwater levels).

 Once the connectivity is there, here with LoRaWAN (and, if available other unlicensed band LPWA networks), all kinds of applications become possible and if you live in a relatively remote area and want to set up an outdoor system such as The Calderale Flood Sensor Network, then LPWA technologies in the unlicensed band are obviously great and cost-effective choices.

 A great Internet of Things application with a sense of community, in the end what connectivity is about too.
 After all, it is an Internet of Everything and everyone.
-More in the video below.
+More in the video on YouTube.

 Top picture Calder river and valley: By Scott L. Cockroft – Own work taken with a Canon Ixus 700, Public Domain on Wikipedia Link